QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

   * They are usually stored in `.ui.viewname` with their View
   * See also: DataBinding

-The "main" composant is the ViewModel.
-This is a composant that will link the View with the model.
+The "main" component is the ViewModel.
+This is a component that will link the View with the model.
 When the model is updated, it will update the View.
 When the View is updated, it will update the model.

 <br>